 Four attorneys general, led by Washington Attorney General Bob Ferguson, filed an amicus brief in support of the complaint brought by California and New Mexico.
 In the fall (October 2017), the United States District Court for the Northern District of California agreed with the state attorneys general, and voided the administration's postponement of compliance dates set forth under the waste prevention rule.

 Subsequently, BLM reframed its suspension of the waste prevention rule's compliance requirements as a proposed rule.
 The state attorneys general filed comments opposing the proposed rule.
-Taking no heed, BLM rushed through, and finalized, the suspension rule in December 2017.
+BLM then finalized the suspension rule in December 2017.
 The state attorneys general of California and New Mexico have returned to court, filing a complaint to overturn the final rule that purports to suspend requirements of the waste prevention rule until January 17, 2019.

 Two days later, the attorneys general of California and New Mexico notified the Wyoming district court that they would be appealing the district court’s stay of the rule to the Tenth Circuit Court of Appeals.
 In June 2018, a divided Tenth Circuit denied a request by opponents of the methane waste prevention rule to dismiss the appeal by California and New Mexico, but declined to reinstate implementation of the rule during the appeals process.